Americans value their stuff but don’t know where to put it.

 Choosing a solution can be as challenging as walking through a basement piled head-high with boxes.
 So where should you start when you’re ready to solve your clutter conundrum?

 Willis advises holding on to the sentiment, without necessarily holding on to the object.
-“Once you are given a gift, it becomes your property, and you can do what you want with it,” she says.
+“Once you are given a gift, it becomes your property.
+You can do what you want with it,” she says.
 “I encourage clients to take a picture of the item and write down the story behind the item.
 Often this is enough, and they feel that they can let the item go.”

 It’s also important not to accumulate clutter for the sake of vanity or status.
 “There’s a growing trend where people are collecting items like furniture and clothes simply because they can afford to buy them, rather than because they need them,” says Gibson.
 “The more they acquire, the more their friends and neighbors do, and the vicious cycle continues.”

 One way to stem the rising tide of clutter is to build an occasional “downsizing day” into your schedule.
-A few times a year, set aside some time to get rid of a few unneeded belongings, even if you’re not currently feeling stressed by clutter.
+A few times a year, set aside some time to get rid of a few unneeded belongings.
 An hour or two of effort every few months can save you days (or even weeks) of work further down the road.

-#3.
-Go offsite.
-Self-storage has become an increasingly popular solution to the clutter crisis, with 16 percent of Americans saying they currently use or are planning to use a self-storage space.
+Self-storage has become an increasingly popular solution to the clutter crisis.
+16 percent of Americans say they currently use or are planning to use a self-storage space.

 In many cases, particularly when the need for extra space is temporary, self-storage is an ideal solution.
 Nearly 50 percent of surveyed self-storage customers report that they are using their spaces as temporary solutions.
 People who are clearing out a house for showings, for example, or those who are between homes, may need to get some of their possessions out of the way for a short period of time, but may have ample space for them in the future.